dgelessus/NAGUS/docs/protocol.rst

 * CliToFile = 16
 * CliToGateKeeper = 22

+The following connection types are present in the original open-source code and their protocol format is at least partially known.
+However,
+the code is incomplete,
+not useful in practice,
+and has been removed entirely from the H'uru codebase:

+* CliToCsr = 20
+* SimpleNet = 21

 Additionally,
 the following connection types are defined, but not used in any of the open-source code: